kylewong94/TCP_IP/README.md

-# IRC_C
+# TCP/IP
-Purpose: To write a C++ library to provide a server and client side communication
+Purpose: To wrap the C++ network library in to a reusable module for all projects.